chunjiw/chunjiw.github.io/english/endeavour.md

 I've set up the machine such that I can install multiple systems, so I rolled up sleeves and installed Endeavour OS to replace the old Ubuntu.
 Why Endeavour?
 It is only second to MX Linux on distrowatch, and MX Linux is based on Debian, same as Ubuntu.
-So Endeavour should both be great and give me a fresh experience.
+So Endeavour should be my choise if I want some changes.

-Oh I'm so glad I was right!
+Oh I'm so glad I chose Endeavours OS!
 Now I am writing this article in Endeavour OS, everything feels great.

 But let me talk about a few hurdles I need to overcome first.

 ### Thunderbolt